maybekoi/Runners/README.md

 * A merge of me and mattkc's Sonic Runners Decomps but also a port of the decomps to Unity 2018

+# Current Issues

+* No Audio

+* Alot of UI stuff aren't fixed.

 # How to setup SRU18

 By: SnesFX/YoPhlox